Real intersection theory (II): Dependence of the local data

 where $x_i', y_i'$ are the Euclidean coordinates for the second factor in the smoothing operator.
-The composing with another local smoothing operator from $U^\infty$ will not change the smooth current $r_\epsilon^B (T_2)$.
-Thus for a test form $\phi$, the integral
+The composing with another local smoothing operator from $U_2$ will not change the smooth current $R_\epsilon ^1(T_2)$ in $B$.
+Thus for a test form $\phi$ supported in $B$, the integral

-This shows with this type of de Rham data,
+This shows with this type of De Rham data,